 The treatment for jumper’s knee is aimed on reducing the initial pain and inflammation with adequate rest and application of ice that is a followed by a rehabilitation program that includes eccentric strengthening exercises.

 - Apply the PRICE method (protection, rest, ice, compression, elevation).
-Cold therapy must be done regularly especially during the initial 24-48 hours and after exercise.
-A taping technique can also help lessen the strain on the tendon.
+Use cold therapy regularly especially during the initial 24-48 hours and after exercise.
+Use a taping technique to help lessen the strain on the tendon.

-- Electrotherapy might be suggested by a therapist, specifically ultrasound or laser treatment to lessen the pain and inflammation as well as promote healing.
+- The doctor might suggest electrotherapy by a therapist, specifically ultrasound or laser treatment to lessen the pain and inflammation as well as promote healing.
 In some cases, cross friction massage is also beneficial especially for chronic cases.

-- Aprotinin injections might be used for tendinopathies by restoring the balance of the enzymes in the tendon.
+- The doctor might prescribe aprotinin injections for tendinopathies by restoring the balance of the enzymes in the tendon.

 In case the affected knee does not respond to the conservative measures, surgical intervention might be necessary.